You aren't alone if you have ever wondered what fountain pen lingo such as filling systems or nibs mean.

 Modern lever fountain pens do not exist, but a large majority of vintage fountain pens used some sort of lever bar system like Swan Fountain Pens.

 What is an Aerometric Fountain Pen?

 An aerometric fountain pen uses a metal pressure bar around the rubber sac like a pair of tongs.
-The metal bar is manually pinched with fingers to depress the rubber sac.
-Release the pinch and ink is drawn into the pen.
+Manually pinch the metal bar with fingers to depress the sac.
+When you release the pinch, the pen draws in the ink.

-The aerometric system is basically a built in version of the CONB squeeze converter used by Pilot.
+The aerometric system is esentially a built in version of the CONB squeeze converter that Pilot uses.

 The Parker 51 is famously an aerometric pen.